 - When you return to your seat after moving around, use an alternate posture for just a few moments and some of the tissue elasticity needed to protect your joints will return.

-Paying attention to your posture and movement throughout the day and while sleeping at night will help you you manage your pain and maintain good spine health.
+Paying attention to your posture and movement throughout the day and while sleeping at night will help you manage your pain and maintain good spine health.
 Please take care to check yourself on a regular basis during the day to make sure you are using good posture and providing adequate support for your spine.